Flowing maps to minimal surfaces: Introduction

 Also in this paper we demonstrate how this flow, having such asymptotics, can be used to prove the following minimal surface existence theorem of Schoen-Yau \cite{SY} and Sacks-Uhlenbeck \cite{SU_TAMS}.
 The genus 1 version was already addressed in \cite{DLL}.

-\begin{thm} Let $M$ be a smooth closed orientable surface and $u:M\to N$ an incompressible map.
+\begin{thm} Let $M$ be a smooth closed orientable surface, $N=(N,G)$ a smooth closed Riemannian manifold and $u:M\to N$ an incompressible map.
 Then there exists a branched minimal immersion $\bar u:M\to N$ (with respect to some conformal structure on $M$) with the same action on $\pi_1$ as $u$.
 Moreover, $\bar u$ can be chosen to be homotopic to $u$ in the case that $\pi_2(N)=0$. \end{thm}

 \begin{rmk} To clarify, a map $u:M\to N$ is called \emph{incompressible} if it is continuous, homotopically nontrivial and its action on $\pi_1$ has trivial kernel.
 In fact, even if we only assume that the images of all \emph{simple} closed non-homotopically trivial curves are again non-homotopically trivial, we can still find the branched minimal immersion $\bar u$ with the same action on $\pi_1$.
 Two maps $u^1:M\to N$ and $u^2:M\to N$ are said to have the same action on $\pi_1$ if for a fixed $x\in M$, the natural actions